 - sesame seeds

 - Mix the flour with the salt.
 Combine the water with the olive oil and the lemon juice.
 Start adding the water and olive oil mix into the flour, mix well until you have a soft dough that does not stick to the hands.
 Cover with a damp towel and let it rest for 2 hours.

 Make The Filling

 - Cut the zucchini into thin slices, about 2-3 mm.
-Add salt, mix well and place in a collander in the sink to allow the zucchini to release any liquid.
+Add salt, mix well and place in a colander in the sink to allow the zucchini to release any liquid.

-- Peel potatoes and cut in thin slices about 2-3 mm.
+- Peel potatoes and cut into thin slices about 2-3 mm.
 Season with salt and set aside.